amoffat/sh/docs/source/sections/asynchronous_execution.rst

 .. note::

     If you need a *fully* non-blocking iterator, use :ref:`iter_noblock`.
-If the current iteration would block, :attr:`errno.EWOULDBLOCK` will be returned, otherwise you'll receive a chunk of output, as normal.
+If the current iteration would block, :py:data:`errno.EWOULDBLOCK` will be returned, otherwise you'll receive a chunk of output, as normal.

 .. _background: